-The Frederic Whitaker and Eileen Monaghan Whitaker Scholarship was establishes to provide financial aid to undergraduate student working towards a Bachelors degree in Fine Art, Museum Studies, or Art History.
+The Frederic Whitaker and Eileen Monaghan Whitaker Scholarship provides financial aid to an undergraduate student working towards a Bachelors’s degree in Fine Art, Museum Studies, or Art History.
 Applicants for this $2,000 award must demonstrate academic excellence with a 3.0 minimum GPA.
 If you are selected as one of the award recipients, you will need to submit an official transcript of your grades.

-If you meet the basic eligibility criteria for this scholarship, you must pay special attention to the application process and the questions that are asked.
-Your application will be assessed on many factors, one of which will be your essay.
+If you meet the basic eligibility criteria for this scholarship, you must pay special attention to the application process and the questions asked.
+The scholarship asses your application based on many factors, including your essay.
 The essay must demonstrate your knowledge of Frederic Whitaker and Eileen Monaghan Whitaker’s paintings and history.

-The Greater Kent Historical Society Scholarship offers a one-time scholarship of $2,000 to Kent High School students interested in pursuing a history related field of study, including Anthropology, Museum Studies, Architectural Studies, and Geography among others.
-The award can be used towards a 2-year or a 4-year program in the specified fields.
+The Greater Kent Historical Society Scholarship offers a one-time scholarship of $2,000 to Kent High School students interested in pursuing a history-related field of study, including Anthropology, Museum Studies, Architectural Studies, and Geography among others.
+The award goes towards a 2-year or a 4-year program in the specified fields.

-As part of your application, you will be required to submit your official transcripts, 2 recommendation letters, and two 500-word essays on the topics provided.
+As part of your application, you must submit your official transcripts, 2 recommendation letters, and two 500-word essays on the topics provided.